 There might also be some additional domestic regulations in your home country that you might want to check as well before you buy an apartment in Berlin.
 (I can’t help you there 😉 )

-3- Which documents should i request from the owner to learn more about the property ?
+Which documents should I request from the owner to learn more about the property ?

 It is simply not enough to see the place and knock on the walls.
-You have to take a look at bigger picture of your involvement in the place.
+You have to take a look at bigger picture of your commitment to the place.
 You should ask the following minimum :

 - Wirtschaftspläne (Budget/Economic planning) : This describes what has been decided by all the owners of the building financially speaking, giving also more details about the different expenses and their evolution in time.
 Look for the mention “Rücklage“, the reserve of money in the common budget of the property.
 Look also for “Hausgeld” which are the monthly expenses.